micene09/scarlett/README.md

 Evaluate the unique cache-key for a particular request, having the provided `url`, (optional) `method`, combining this couple with the `cacheKey` option.

-Providing the third parameter `customKey`, the default `cacheKey` set on `RestClient` instance's options will be overridden.
+Providing the third parameter `customKey`, the string evaluated will change accordingly.

 This method, is used internally to complete common cache's taks operations like set, get and clear, see the next methods to understand better.